Picking up right where we left off with part one in this series….

 Be sure that the tasks you plan to accomplish will get you where you need to go.

 Most people spend 80% of the time doing the stuff that produces the proverbial 20% of the results.
 And they truly believe they are accomplishing something.

 Don’t just write something down for the purpose of putting something on paper.

-KEYPOINT: Write down stuff that is the BLUEPRINT of your project.
+Legend Point: Write down stuff that is the BLUEPRINT of your project.
 Establish a plan that will help you achieve your goal.

 Don’t OVER PLAN or you will be inclined to procrastinate because the plan will seem so detailed and overwhelming.